 - Students can color the picture once they are done labeling and even trace over their labels with a black marker.

 Lesson 8: Revision

 - Though students at this age might just be ready for some beginning planning and writing, you might find that some are ready for a bit of revision.
-In the case of these students we have provided a very beginning checklist so that they can begin to revise their writing by checking it against a list of criteria.
+In the case of these students, we have provided a very beginning checklist so that they can begin to revise their writing by checking it against a list of criteria.

-- You will most likely need to have a one-on-one conference in order for students to use this checklist and discuss whether each step was included in their writing.
+- You will most likely need to have a one-on-one conference for students to use this checklist and discuss whether each step was included in their writing.
 (You might also choose to forego the actual checklist and focus on one aspect of the writing that the student might be able to fix.)

 - The key in this is to just know your writers well so that you be sure of what they are ready to accomplish.

 - We always believe that a writing celebration is the perfect way to show off student writing, build confidence and end a writing unit.

 - We suggest that you invite special adults or older students to come into the classroom.